 More than 33,000 young adults between the ages of 16 and 24 are disconnected from both work and school in suburban Cook County.
 At the same time, many employers report a shortage of skilled workers.
 Opportunity Works places young adults in subsidized internships, exposes them to viable careers, expands their skill sets, and connects them to the training and resources they need to achieve long-term employment in growing industries.
 The program will target south and west suburbs, but will be open to all of suburban Cook County, offering sector specific training in Transportation, Distribution, and Logistics (TDL); Information Technology; and Manufacturing.

 Conservation Corps programs provide paid, hands-on conservation experiences to participants from across Cook County's diverse communities.
 The Forest Preserves mobilize participants to heal and nurture the land.
-287 participants engaged in 2016.
 Summer youth programs last 4 to 6 weeks and are open to residents of Cook County aged 14 to 19.
 They include job readiness training, physically active service work, and nature-based recreation.
 Transportation and service clothing are also provided.
 Conservation Corps also provides adult employment programs focusing on technical skills and certifications to pursue a career in conservation.
 Programs last from 10 weeks to 12 months and range from part-time to full-time, resulting in 70 to 90% job placement.

 To find out more about Conservation Corps, visit fpdcc.com/nature/conservation-corps-programs.